aszell/apropy/README.md

 # apropy
-A properties editor - a minimalistic Java translation editor for properties files, written in Python.
+A properties editor - a minimalistic Java translation editor for properties files.

-("Apró" means very small in Hungarian.)
+This is an alpha version tool, be careful to backup everything before using it.
+Please report all issues to the author!